MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 After you've either configured the build plugin or integrated the command line tool into your build process, validate that it's running successfully:

 - Ensure that your build compiles and builds successfully.
-- Launch your compiled app, login with a Microsoft Entra user that isn't targeted with App Protection Policy, and confirm that app functions as expected.
+- Launch your compiled app, log in with a Microsoft Entra user that isn't targeted with App Protection Policy, and confirm that app functions as expected.
 - Logout and repeat this test *with a Microsoft Entra user that is targeted with App Protection Policy* and confirm that app is now managed by Intune and restarted.

 At this point in the integration, your app can now receive and enforce App Protection Policy.